What are indices?

 Let’s take the Dow Jones as an example.

-The Dow consists of 30 large US companies, including Apple, IBM and Microsoft.
+The Dow Jones, traded as Wall Street on City Index, consists of 30 large US companies, including Apple, IBM and Microsoft.
 If the stock prices of these companies go up overall, the Dow will go up too.
 If they go down, the Dow will fall.
 By measuring the performance of 30 major stocks, the Dow gives an impression of the overall market.

 Stock exchanges vs stock indices